 English law recognises sovereign immunity as a valid defence to the enforcement of a foreign judgment against a State.
+[Please see Chapter 1, "Enforcement Against State Parties in England: A Creditor's Long Journey Through Sovereign Immunity"].
 This is because proceedings commenced in England by a judgment creditor for the purpose of enforcing a foreign judgment against a State do not qualify as "proceedings relating to a commercial transaction for the purposes of s.3(1) of the State Immunity Act 1978".
-The UK Supreme Court decision in NML Capital Ltd v Republic of Argentina ([2011] UKSC 31) confirms that a State is able to raise sovereign immunity as a defence in respect of enforcement proceedings of foreign judgments and awards, even if the underlying proceedings relate to commercial transactions unless the State has expressly waived sovereign immunity as a defence to enforcement (as it had on the facts of that case).
-In light of this interpretation of the State Immunity Act 1978, enforcing judgments against a State which has not expressly waived immunity in relation to enforcement proceedings is made particularly difficult as there is little ammunition available to the judgment creditor seeking to defeat a sovereign immunity defence.
+The UK Supreme Court decision in NML Capital Ltd v Republic of Argentina ([2011] UKSC 31) confirms that a State is able to raise sovereign immunity as a defence in respect of enforcement proceedings of foreign judgments and awards, even if the underlying proceedings relate to commercial transactions, unless the State has expressly waived sovereign immunity as a defence to enforcement (as it had on the facts of that case).
+In light of this interpretation of the State Immunity Act 1978, enforcing judgments against a State which has not expressly waived immunity in relation to enforcement proceedings is made particularly difficult, as there is little ammunition available to the judgment creditor seeking to defeat a sovereign immunity defence.
 Furthermore, even if a judgment creditor is able to enforce a judgment against the State, there are restrictions on the type of assets available for enforcement.